Regular models of ramified unitary Shimura varieties at maximal parahoric level: Introduction

-where $\sF_\Lambda$ and $\sF_{\Lambda^{\sharp}}$ are required to be $R$-direct summands of rank $n$, satisfying some additional conditions, see \S \ref{sec:canonical-model} for a detailed discussion.
+where $\CF_\Lambda$ and $\CF_{\Lambda^{\sharp}}$ are required to be $R$-direct summands of rank $n$, satisfying some additional conditions, see \S \ref{sec:canonical-model} for a detailed discussion.
 The geometry of ramified unitary local models has been studied by various authors, for example \cite{Pappas2000,PR2009,Arzdorf,Smithling2015,Yu2019,LUO2024}.

-We say $k$ is \emph{$\pi$-modular} when $n=2m$ and $k=m$, see Remark \ref{rem:type-name} for the name of other cases.
-This name comes from the fact that the corresponding vertex lattice is $\pi$-modular. \begin{theorem}Assume $k$ is not $\pi$-modular. \begin{altenumerate} \item The local model $M^{\loc}_{[k]}(n-1,1)$ is flat, normal and Cohen-Macaulay of dimension $n$. \item The special fiber $M^{\loc}_{[k],s}(n-1,1)$ of the local model is a reduced scheme with each irreducible component normal and Cohen-Macaulay.
-The intersection of $i$ different irreducible components has dimension $n-i$. \item There exists a special point $*\in M^{\loc}_{[k],s}(n-1,1)$, referred to as \emph{the worst point}.
-It is the only singular point of the irreducible components of the special fiber and of their intersections. \end{altenumerate} \end{theorem}
+We say that $k$ is \emph{$\pi$-modular} when $n=2m$ and $k=m$, see Remark \ref{rem:type-name} for the terminology used in other cases.
+The name reflects the fact that the corresponding vertex lattice is $\pi$-modular.

+\begin{theorem}[ {\cite{LUO2024}}] Assume that $k$ is not $\pi$-modular. \begin{altenumerate} \item The local model $M^{\loc}_{[k]}(n-1,1)$ is flat, normal and Cohen-Macaulay of dimension $n$. \item The special fiber $M^{\loc}_{[k],s}(n-1,1)$ is a reduced scheme whose irreducible components are all normal and Cohen-Macaulay.
+The intersection of $i$ distinct irreducible components has dimension $n-i$. \item There exists a special point $*\in M^{\loc}_{[k],s}(n-1,1)$, referred to as the \emph{worst point}.
+It is the only singular point of each irreducible component of the special fiber and of their intersections. \end{altenumerate} \end{theorem}